 - develops in students the habit of seeking and respecting information expertise rather than relying on wide open internet where anyone’s ideas, whether fact-based or not can be distributed.

-- provides citations for the resources they house… often in MLA, APA, and Chicago/Turabian.
+- provides citations for the resources they house… often in MLA and APA styles.
 Those citations can be easily exported into NoodleTools or copied and pasted into Google Docs.
 Their ease of use saves students time and encourages the development of academic integrity.